k5iogura/vinosyp/ie/leeyoshinari_YOLO_v2/README.md

-# Pass reproduction of interence and training following original site :smile:
+# Passed reproduction of interence and training following original site :smile:

 **Notice!:**
 Storategy of training in original site is fine tuning own dataset with pre-trained weights.